 It may be in the best interest of a pupil to have a chance of a fresh start by moving to another school.
-This will only occur in consent with parents, the LA, the headteacher, and the school's governing body.
-The new school will be asked by the headteacher to accept the pupil.
+This will only occur in consent with parents, the LA, the Head of School / Executive Headteacher, and the school's governing body.
+The new school will be asked by the Head of School / Executive Headteacher to accept the pupil.